Australian cricket team in England and Ireland in 2001

 In 2001, the Australia national cricket team toured England and Ireland to play county matches and the 2001 Ashes series.
 The Ashes series was played from 5 July to 27 August.

 Australia comfortably won the Test series 4–1 and retained the Ashes, which were in their possession since 1989.
 The players of the series were Glenn McGrath from Australia and Mark Butcher from England.
 The England captain Michael Atherton finished his international career after the fifth and final test of the series.

-As of 2025, this remains the last time Australia have won an Ashes series in England.
+As of 2025, this remains the last time Australia have won the Ashes outright in England.

 Background

 The five match Ashes series was played from 5 July to 27 August.

 Prior to the series, the Australian team played tour matches against English teams in: